bigtreetech/docs/docs/KNOMI.md

 2.Allow your browser to automatically open the confifiguration page.

-3.Input your local area network Wi-Fi credentials and the printer IP address in the  designated fifields.
+3.Input your local area network Wi-Fi credentials and the printer IP address in the  designated fields.

 4.Select “Submit" to save your settings.

 5.Upon seeing the submission success page, close the browser.

-6.Allow an about 10 seconds for the display screen to transition to the standard  work interface following a successful network connection.
+6.Allow about 10 seconds for the display screen to transition to the standard working interface following a successful network connection.